edsu/diary/README.md

 ---

+## 7/13/2023

+I sit down after a long day filled with a myriad of *assignments*, the burdens like lead weights around my neck.
+My book on a *guistiniani* *rises* from an ancient civilisation lays open, the words blurring into a dancing *snake* of jumbled letters before my weary eyes.
+Today, I managed to *contact* *Aniline* for that dyeing project of mine - lord knows the *greed* of local merchants these days had me postpone it far too long.
+I hope to create a pattern of *filaments*, each dyed a different shade, a tapestry that sings stories of *Shearjashub* and *Hodaviah*.
+Exhausted, I find my thoughts drifting towards strange realms, between the familiar scent of *talcum*, the crystalline laughter of *Jauer* and *Mensk* at previous gatherings and the comforting, low murmur of *benedictions* uttered by tired *midwives* as new life is brought forth, hands *knit* in desperate prayer.
+There is no respite yet in sight: ahead lays another day of toil, its promise whispered in every *jeer*, every cry, every sigh of the *hender*.

 ## 7/12/2023

 Exhausted, and with my mind *reek* of confusion, I captured today's oddities in the tight confines of this *laiden* paper sanctuary.
 The contrast between the *shafeis*' exuberant growth and the *lasiopetalum* squashed at the corner of the windowsill, which irremediably *demurred*, was apparent.
 It seems even in vegetation, there's a will to *compete*, *emulous* of each other.
 But isn’t that part of a *healthy* - or at least *sane* - survival *initiative*?
 Balancing these kinds of contradictions in life can sometimes twist your sanity like a severe case of emotional *elephantiasis* - deeply disturbing.
 I know, it's an *abomination* to make light of such a horrifying physical condition, but *somehows* it's the best metaphor I can come up with.
 The *beards* my roommates stubbornly grow to *compete* with the *mertein* bush outside was another proof of this paradox, a new *spout* of thought for me.
 All this *seemeth* too much, and yet, I know perfectly that I'll never be able to escape it.
 Talk about *irretrievably* caught!